 Management's best estimate of the effect on profit or loss for a year due to a reasonably possible change in equity indices, with all other variables held constant, is indicated in the table below.
-There is no effect on other comprehensive income as the Company has no assets classified as fair value through other comprehensive income (2017: as available for sale under IAS 39) or designated hedging instruments.
+There is no effect on other comprehensive income as the Company has no assets classified as fair value through other comprehensive income or designated hedging instruments.
 In practice the actual trading results may differ from the sensitivity analysis below and the difference could be material.
 An equivalent decrease in equity indices as shown below would have resulted in an equivalent, but opposite, impact.